Dombo/hardened-bastion/README.md

 * [default] Static public IP exposed, persistent across host lifecycle (convenient for putting behind a DNS A record)
 * [default] System hardened using Ansible playbook (session drops to a permission limited shell)
 * [default] Users permissions & security requirements managed via a single YAML file
-* [default] Operations performed on bastion are centralized enabling audit of the bastion
+* [default] Operations performed on bastion are centralized enabling audit of the bastion (including the system cloud-init-logs for troubleshooting purposes)
 * [optional] Access to the bastion requires a TFA token upon authentication
 * [optional] Bastion kills itself on SSH session end, a compromised host is only compromised for the duration of the schedule
 * [optional] Single Packet Authorisation over UDP exposes the SSH port, otherwise the bastion is not network accessible nor can it be port scanned